Vermilion Lakes • 6 Reasons To Visit!

 All those who relax along the shores will hardly find a more calming way to end the day.
 The striking scene is equally suited to enjoy in the morning with a coffee.
 If you score some space on one of the docks, consider yourself lucky, you have the best view in the house!

-Vermilion Lakes are an Ideal Place To Paddle
+An Ideal Place To Paddle

 An extensive network of marshlands supplies the habitat for much of the birdlife in the area.
-The marshlands are best explored by a canoe or kayak as a series of channels connect the lakes are prime for exploration.
+The marshlands are best explored by canoe or kayak as a series of channels connecting the lakes are prime for exploration.
 Reeds, trees, and the landscape provide natural protection, so the water remains gentle, perfect for novice paddlers.

 It’s the perfect way to take in the lakes from a different perspective as you can paddle a canoe or kayak through the marsh.
 Keep an eye out for beavers, muskrats, or a bald eagle.
 Canoes and kayaks are available for rent from the Banff Canoe Club on Bow Avenue.
 You can paddle the calm waters of Echo Creek and Forty Mile Creek from the Banff Canoe Club.